mta-slipe/Slipe-Core/DocFX/docs/roadmap.md

  - A runtime class inspector.
 As a debug helper we want to provide functionality to browse through your class trees and check their properties during runtime.
  - Async/await based RPC's.
  - Server RPC based wrappers for client.

+## Examples
+We are also working on adding more examples of Slipe to inspire more people to use it.
+One of these examples we're working on is a [Race gamemode](https://github.com/mta-slipe/Slipe-race)